Table of Contents

 and playboy revolutionaries who care more about their

-of Medgar, Fannie Lou, and Ms. Devine.
+of Medgar, Fannie Lou, and Ms. Annie Devine.

-They midwifed and nurtured the germination of the movement,
+These three midwifed and nurtured the germination

-which caused a rippling of flowers and trees sprouting through the
+flowers and trees sprouting through

-Like Shaka they were the pounding tom-tom heart
+Like Shaka they were the pounding tom-tom heart of a militant

-like Jesus they came to heal the sick, and like
+movement, like Jesus they came to heal the sick, and like

 Still everyday people fighting for everyday concerns.

-Speaking volumes with their actions,
+Speaking volumes with their actions, this trinity shook

-this trinity shook the fibers of the universe.
+the fibers of the universe.

 Through intellectual guerrilla warfare with the spirit of